akds/DecoderTCR/README.md

 print(result["pll_DecoderTCR-ESMC_600M"].iloc[0])
 ```

-A batch (a list of dicts, or a CSV / DataFrame):
+Batch mode (a list of dicts, or a CSV / DataFrame):

 ```python
 import DecoderTCR as dt